noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 Here's what to do:

 1. Install, and enable the special debug build, which you can [download here](https://mega.nz/file/W5pnCbJJ#dg4kIAwQ1nsdmw9xzJODkaRXW7aQkrei6C6-2Gc0Wnc).
-2. When the issue occurs, and you notice that the settings have reverted:
+2. Keep using your computer as normal, then, when the <scrolling> issue occurs:
-    - Immediately take a screenshot (Shift-Command-3) – the screenshot's timestamp will help me navigate the (very numerous) logs.
+    1. Immediately take a screenshot (Shift-Command-3) – the screenshot's timestamp will help me navigate the (very numerous) logs.
+    2. <If applicable: Further steps for accruing logs, e.g. keep playing around with the broken feature for a few seconds, then do the workaround steps.>
-    - Then press Control-Option-Shift-Command-Period to collect the recorded logs and other system diagnostics (This is called sysdiagnose)
+    3. Then press Shift-Control-Option-Command-Period to collect the recorded logs and other system diagnostics (This is called sysdiagnose)
-    - The screen will flash white to indicate that the sysdiagnose has started.
+    4. The screen will flash white to indicate that the sysdiagnose has started.
 3. When the sysdiagnose is done (might take a few minutes), the resulting sysdiagnose file will be revealed in Finder.
 It will be placed in the /private/var/tmp/ folder.
 4. Please send both the screenshot and the sysdiagnose files to me.
     - You should probably [send them via email](http://redirect.macmousefix.com/?target=mailto-noah), not via GitHub.
 That's because the sysdiagnose file might contain personal data.
 See the 'About Privacy' section below.